ShanJiang1233/Jiang_2025/README.md

-This is a set of custom LabVIEW MATLAB code for analyzing neural activities recorded from Intan RHD 2000 system.
+This is a set of custom LabVIEW MATLAB code for analyzing neural activities recorded from Intan RHD 2000 system in Jiang et al., "An ultrasound-scanning in vivo light source".

 To use the code, see specific instructions inside each file for details.